ljrnbg/zfs-previous-versions-macos/README.md

 Before v1.0, the main goals are broader testing across additional macOS and TrueNAS versions, local-network testing, larger files and additional file types.

+## Roadmap / possible future directions

+Version 0.9 intentionally focuses on a small and simple use case: browsing and restoring individual files from ZFS snapshots exposed through `.zfs/snapshot`.

+Possible future directions include:

+* **Windows Server / VSS support**
+  Investigate support for SMB shares backed by Windows Server Volume Shadow Copy Service (VSS), allowing the same Finder Quick Action to browse Windows “Previous Versions” in addition to ZFS snapshots.

+* **Broader SMB snapshot support**
+  Explore whether additional SMB server implementations and snapshot mechanisms can be supported without relying specifically on `.zfs/snapshot`.

+* **Performance improvements**
+  Further optimize scanning of very large snapshot sets or high-latency remote shares, potentially including optional caching or smarter snapshot selection.

+* **Large-file restore options**
+  Improve handling of very large files, for example with configurable or automatic restore verification behavior.

+* **Configurable restore destination**
+  Allow users to choose between Downloads, Desktop or another local folder.

+* **Folder or multi-file support**
+  Explore restoring previous states of folders or multiple selected files while keeping the current safety-oriented behavior.

+* **Additional languages**
+  Extend the existing localization dictionary with further translations contributed by users.

+* **Broader platform testing**
+  Test and improve compatibility with additional macOS versions, Intel Macs, TrueNAS SCALE and other ZFS/Samba environments.

+These are ideas rather than committed features.
+The project will remain focused on keeping the workflow lightweight, understandable and dependency-free.

 ---

 ## License